niarada/remedy/examples/docs/public/introduction.md

 Put something in the public folder, and the server will serve it.

-Some thing you may put in the folder are special:
+Some things you may put in the folder are special:

 - *Markdown files (`.md`)*